 Why it’s awesome: Another of Brisbane’s lovely green spaces, New Farm Park is a great spot if you’re travelling with kids.
 There are loads of little amusements throughout the park that kids will love!
 It’s good fun if you’re travelling solo or with mates though too.
 There are plenty of wide-open spaces to play a bit of sport or just relax.
 You can even just curl up on a bench with a good book and while the afternoon away!

 What to do there: As with many of Brisbane’s parks, New Farm Park is a great place to escape from the hustle and bustle of the city.
 Take a ball or a frisbee and some friends, and you’re sure to have a great time.
 Also, right next to New Farm Park is the brilliant Brisbane Powerhouse.
-Here, you can visit the farmer’s market to pick up some tasty artisan breads, cheeses and more.
-Or, you can witness a live arts show, or even a movie at the open-air cinema!
+Here, you can visit the farmer’s market, which is one of our top-rated Airbnb experiences, to pick up some tasty artisan breads, cheeses and more.
+Or, you can witness a live arts show or even a movie at the open-air cinema!
 The possibilities are endless!

 #7 – Story Bridge